SofiaLoyon/SofiaLoyon/README.md

 <!--
 **SofiaLoyon/SofiaLoyon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+##Here you can find some info about me:

 - 👩‍💻 Computer System Engineering Student.
 - ☕    Coffee Lover
 - 💄     Makeup Artist